 In 1735, Governor Johnston traveled from the Cape Fear region to Edenton, "with his equipage and family," and by 1737, was occupying his own plantation on Salmon Creek in Bertie County.
 Thus he had come to the seat of many of the colony's earlier governors, such as Sothel, Pollock, Hyde, and Eden.
 From all accounts it would seem that Governor Johnston was married when he arrived in Bertie County to take up residence.
 However, it is known that he had two natural children, Henry, who died in 1772, and Carolina, who was probably demented or at least weak-minded.
 It may be that these constituted "the family" referred to when he came to the northern part of the province.

 At this time, William Downing of Bertie was presiding as Speaker of the House.
 Finally in 1739, a compromise was reached and a quit-rent Act was passed satsifactory to both factions, only to be disallowed by the Crown, because it gave to a provincial group the power to regulate the value of the currency.
-Further attempts to pass quit-rent laws failed until 1748 when the General Assembly and Governor Johnston again found themselves able to compromise on these laws.
+Further attempts to pass quit-rent laws failed until 1748 when the House of Burgesses and Governor Johnston again found themselves able to compromise on these laws.

 With the northern counties lying in the Granville District, the people there, naturally had interest different from these inhabitants outside the district, dwelling in the lower part of the province.
-This lower section of the colony around the Cape Fear River was growing and developing rapidly, and the friction between it and the northern counties was beginning to mount.
+This lower section of the province around the Cape Fear River was growing and developing rapidly, and the friction between it and the northern counties was beginning to mount.
 This ill feeling involved the location of the seat of the colonial government.
-Until this time, most of the General Assemblies had convened in and about Edenton.
+Until this time, most of the House of Burgesses had convened in and about Edenton.
 The inhabitants of the southern counties thought that it was unreasonable that they should have to travel so far to transact public business and preferred that the so-called capital be moved to New Bern, which was a more central location.
 Governor Johnston was in favor of this change and also of equalizing representation among the counties.
-Until then, the Albemarle region had had control of the Assembly from a numerical standpoint.
-To aid the southern counties in their effort for equalization of power, Governor Johnston called several of the General Assemblies to convene in Wilmington.
-As a result, the Albemarle counties refused to participate in the Provincial Government and refused to send delegates to the Assemblies.
-It was evident from the beginning of Governor Johnston's administration that his sympathies were with the Scots settlers of the Cape Fear District.
+Until then, the Albemarle region had had control of the House of Burgesses from a numerical standpoint.
+To aid the southern counties in their effort for equalization of power, Governor Johnston called several of the House of Burgesses to convene in Wilmington.
+As a result, the Albemarle counties refused to participate in the provincial government and refused to send delegates to the Assemblies.
+It was evident from the beginning of Governor Johnston's administration that his sympathies were with the Scots settlers of the Cape Fear region.
 After all, he was responsible for a great number of them being there.
 In fact he bought property in this vicinty and it is supposed that it was his intention to later make his home there, until his official business brought him to the Albemarle region, where he fell under the charms of the often-widowed heiress of "Eden House."

-In spite of the political conflict existing between the two sections of the colony, in 1740, when England went to war with Spain, Governor Johnston was able to raise companies of men in both the Albemarle region and on the Cape Fear that served in the expedition against Cathagona.
+In spite of the political conflict existing between the two sections of the colony, in 1740, when England went to war with Spain, Governor Gabriel Johnston was able to raise companies of men in both the Albemarle region and along the Cape Fear that served in the expedition against Cartagena in Columbia, South America.

 Again, in 1744, hostilities broke out between England and France.
-In view of this fact when the Assembly met that year, attention was given to the defense of the seacoast, which had in the past been ravaged by Spanish cruisers.
+In view of this fact when the House of Burgesses met that year, attention was given to the defense of the seacoast, which had in the past been ravaged by Spanish cruisers.
 As a result, a fort was constructed at the mouth of the Cape Fear River and named Fort Johnston in honor of the governor.

 When Penelope Galland Maule Lovick Phenney Johnston died, Governor Johnston married again in 1751 a widow, Frances Button.
 The following year, July 17, 1752, Governor Gabriel Johnston died at his seat "Eden House" and was buried there.
 The exact location of his grave is not now known.

 In his will, the Governor begs of his "Dearest wife" to be a kind mother to his "dear little girl."
 He left his daughter considerable land and slaves, but did not include her among those who had a share in the residuary estate.
 On the death of her half brother, Henry Johnston, in 1772, she fell heir to his fifth of that estate.
 She was many years, however, attempting to secure her portion.
 She married Colonel John Dawson, a Virginia lawyer, who came to reside at "Eden House."
-Their son, William Johnston Dawson, became a member of Congress and was one of the commissioners to select the site and prepare the plan of the city of Raleigh, giving his name to one of the streets.
+Their son, William Johnston Dawson, became a member of U.S. House of Representatives, and was one of the commissioners to select the site and prepare the plan of the city of Raleigh, giving his name to one of the streets.
 The governor's daughter, Penelope Johnston, was still living as the Widow Dawson in 1798, the year Congressman Dawson died.